 How to Kick This Recipe Up a Notch

-While this recipe is super simple, you can add in some additional ingredients to jazz up the Brussels Sprouts and Bacon after they have roasted.
+While this recipe is super simple, you can add some additional ingredients to jazz up the Brussels Sprouts and Bacon after they have roasted.
 Here are some ideas:

 - Parmesan cheese